wp-plugins/post-layout/readme.txt

 === Post Layout ===
 Tags: post, layout, theme, adsense, page, ads, adsense, Requires at least: 2.5
-Tested up to: 3.8.1
+Tested up to: 4.0
 Stable tag: trunk
 Donate link: http://www.satollo.net/donations

 Total control of your posts layout: adds code (Google AdSense, ...) before, after and in the middle of a post or anywhere with a block short tag.

 == Description ==

+An alternative to this plugin is the [Header and Footer](http://www.satollo.net/plugins/header-footer) plugin.
+Check it out!

 I'm not a programmer, I cannot modify my theme so: